lukebranch/odoo/doc/reference/guidelines.rst

   for the 'model_name_group_user', 'public' for public user, 'company' for multi-company rules, ...).
 * For a group : *<module_name>_group_<group_name>* where *group_name*
-  is the name of the group, genrally 'user', 'manager', ...
+  is the name of the group, generally 'user', 'manager', ...

 .. code-block:: xml